automotiveMastermind/condo/docs/shades/brew.md

 ## Global Arguments

-The following global arguments are used by brew:
+The following global arguments are used by `brew`:

 <div class="table-responsive">
     <table class="table table-bordered table-striped">